Tomasvdv/Multi-agent-systems/README.md

 ### Results
 The results for the experiments are shown in the barplots below.
-These are the results (from top to bottom) for the number of epochs a plane is allowed to live, the confirmation threshold (i.e. by how many turrets a plane must be marked as 'enemy' before being shot at) and the message fail probability.
-All other parameters are kept constant using the values given in the methods section.
+These are the results (from top to bottom) for the amount of epochs a plane is allowed to live, the confirmation threshold (i.e. by how many turrets a plane must be marked as 'enemy' before being shot at) and the message fail probability.
 <p align="center">
   <img width="500" height="300" src="/img/epochs.png">
 </p>